EltonZhong/TheRollingStones/source/_posts/code/kotlin/KotlinJsGrammer.md

 ## Coroutine

-The coroutines in js is just the same as kotlin-common.
+The coroutines in js are just the same as kotlin-common.
 While you can not call suspend function in js.

 So you can transfer api to typical promise call:
 ```